What are Commercial Rates?

 What can I do if I am unhappy with the rates I am paying for my property?

-The valuation of a property is determined by the Commissioner of Valuation, Valuation Office, Irish Life Centre, Abbey Street Lower, Dublin 1.
-No alteration can be made to the rates assessment of a ratepayer until such time as the valuation of a property is amended by the Commissioner of Valuation.
+The valuation of a property is determined by the Head of Valuation, Tailte Éireann - Valuation Division, Irish Life Centre, Abbey Street Lower, Dublin 1.
+No alteration can be made to the rates assessment of a ratepayer until such time as the valuation of a property is amended by the Head of Valuation.

 Has the Council authority to offset a payment against rates due?